-Facilities and services at MI include physical modelling in the flume tank (CSAR), firefighting training (SERT), specialized simulation-based training (CMS), safety and emergency response training (OSSC), and Marine Institute’s state-of-the-art living lab, The Launch, located in Holyrood, NL
+Facilities and services at MI include physical modelling in the flume tank at the Centre for Sustainable Aquatic Resources (CSAR), firefighting training at the Safety and Emergency Response Training (SERT) Centre in Stephenville, specialized simulation-based training at the Centre for Marine Simulation (CMS), safety and emergency response training at the Offshore Safety and Survival Centre (OSSC) in Foxtrap, and Marine Institute’s state-of-the-art living lab, The Launch, located in Holyrood, NL

 The Centre for Applied Ocean Technology (CTec) underwater acoustics laboratory is designed to support applied research and development in the area of underwater acoustics.
 This includes design, development, testing and calibration of underwater acoustic devices and systems such as acoustic transducers, remote sensing devices (single and multi-beam sonars), acoustic modems and acoustic mechanisms.